 Stephen E. Yates currently serves as the independent chairman of the board and has served in such capacity since 2018.
 All of the board's members except Jonathan S. Thomas are independent directors.
 The independent directors meet separately, as needed and at least in conjunction with each quarterly meeting of the board, to consider a variety of matters that are scheduled to come before the board and meet periodically with the funds' Chief Compliance Officer and fund auditors.
 They are advised by independent legal counsel.
 No independent director may serve as an officer or employee of a fund.
 The board has also established several committees, as described below.
-The board believes that the current leadership structure, with independent directors filling all but one position on the board, with an independent director serving as chairman of the board, and with the board committees (with the exception of the Executive Committee) comprised only of independent directors is appropriate and allows for independent oversight of the funds.
+The board believes that the current leadership structure, with independent directors filling all but one position on the board, with an independent director serving as chairman of the board, and with the board committees comprised only of independent directors is appropriate and allows for independent oversight of the funds.

 The board has an Audit Committee that approves the funds' (or corporation's) engagement of the independent registered public accounting firm and recommends approval of such engagement to the independent directors.
 The committee also oversees the activities of the accounting firm, receives regular reports regarding fund accounting, oversees securities valuation (approving the funds' valuation policy and receiving reports regarding instances of fair valuation thereunder) and receives regular reports from the advisor's internal audit department.
-The committee currently consists of John R. Whitten (chair), Chris H. Cheesman, Lynn Jenkins and Jan M. Lewis.
-It met four times during the fiscal year ended December 31, 2018.
+The committee currently consists of John R. Whitten (chair), Thomas W. Bunn, Chris H. Cheesman and Lynn Jenkins.
+It met four times during the fiscal year ended December 31, 2019.